nesnomis/harbour-allradio/README.md

 # harbour-allradio

-AllRadio is a radio player app on Sailfishos/jolla mobiles for online streaming radio.
-Europe (for now).
+AllRadio is an easy to use radio player for online streaming radio on a Sailfish / Jolla phone.

-It is available in English, Swedish and Danish.
-If anybody feel like doing some translating (or correcting my language in the app)...  let me know :)
+Features:
+- European channels (sorted by countries).
+- Simple search/filter on channels list.
+- Add & remove favorites.
+- Sleeptimer.

 The radio stations are coming from: http://www.listenlive.eu.
-(European radio).